PlayAxis/WebDevGo/readme.txt

 spots for places to be put down as a player can only place pieces in a spot that will flip an opposing piece.
 Overall, the project required a lot of JavaScript logic to get working correctly and usage of HTML Canvas to fully come together, and was good practice in both fields.

+Roughly, this project took about as much time and effort as the other projects in the class for each team member, thus, it should be deserving of 100 points as it is comparable to previous assignments in effort and time.